Dragons in History

 The 16th century Italian explorer Pigafetta, in a report of the kingdom of Congo, described the province of Bemba, which he defines as “on the sea coast from the river Ambrize, until the river Coanza towards the south,” and says of serpents, “There are also certain other creatures which, being as big as rams, have wings like dragons, with long tails, and long chaps, and divers rows of teeth, and feed upon raw flesh.
 Their colour is blue and green, their skin painted like scales, and they have two feet but no more.
 The Pagan negroes used to worship them as gods, and to this day you may see divers of them that are kept for a marvel.
 And because they are very rare, the chief lords there curiously preserve them, and suffer the people to worship them, which tendeth greatly to their profits by reason of the gifts and oblations which the people offer unto them.”
 (Pigafetta, Filippo, The Harleian Collections of Travels, vol. ii, 1745, p.
 457.)

 St. John of Damascus, an eastern monk who wrote in the 8th century, gives a sober account of dragons, insisting that they are mere reptiles and did not have magical powers.
-He quotes of the Roman historian Dio who chronicled the Roman empire in the second century.
+He quotes from the Roman historian Dio who chronicled the Roman empire in the second century.
 It seems Regulus, a Roman consul, fought against Carthage, when a dragon suddenly crept up and settled behind the wall of the Roman army.
 The Romans killed it, skinned it and sent the hide to the Roman Senate.
 Dio claimed the hide was measured by order of the senate and found to be one hundred and twenty feet long.
 It seems unlikely that either Dio or the pious St. John would support an outright fabrication involving a Roman consul and the Senate.